birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 ## Contributing to ISSUE maintenance

-Given the sheer volume of issues raised in the Apache birdLarkISSUE, inevitably some issues are duplicates, or become obsolete and eventually fixed otherwise, or can't be reproduced, or could benefit from more detail, and so on.
+Given the sheer volume of issues raised in the GitHub birdLarkISSUE, inevitably some issues are duplicates, or become obsolete and eventually fixed otherwise, or can't be reproduced, or could benefit from more detail, and so on.
 It's useful to help identify these issues and resolve them, either by advancing the discussion or even resolving the ISSUE.
 Most contributors are able to